Ann311/ANN/README.md

 # ANN-CHATBOT
-A chatbot ann was created using (spyder) through Machine Learning
+A chatbot ANN was created using (spyder) through Machine Learning